justsharan/flax-snv/README.md

 This repository contains a pipeline and some data analysis scripts I've written for a variant calling project on EMS-mutagenized flax.
 Here are some instructions on how to execute the pipeline.

+## About

+These are the following steps:

+* `FASTQC`: collects qc metrics on the raw WGS reads.
+* `BWA_INDEX`: builds a BWA index for the reference genome to be used in alignment.
+* `BWA_ALIGN`: aligns each pair of reads to the reference from BWA_INDEX.
+Runs multiple samples in parallel.
+* `SAMTOOLS_PROCESS`: sorts reads by both read name and genome position and fills in missing information among paired reads.
+Then marks PCR duplicates.
+Each sample immediately goes into this step after being aligned.
+* `BCFTOOLS_CALL`: calls variants using bcftools mpileup and call.
+All samples are called together after processing.
+Produces a single bcf file containing information on all samples.
+* `BUILD_SNPEFF_DB`: builds a database for SnpEff to use in annotations.
+* `SNPEFF_ANNOTATE`: anntoates the single bcf file produced after variant calling.
+* `BCFTOOLS_STATS`: collects metrics on the variants.
+* `MULTIQC`: produces an HTML report containing all information.

 ## Setup

 1. Clone the repository